Site migration

 Whichever strategy and method you choose to migrate your data from the origin to the destination site, ensure that your Project and Issue data are transferred, or exported and re-imported, in their entirety, i.e. including so called Entity properties.
 That's it.
 Install the JXL app in the destination site and it will pick up your Sheets exactly where you left them.

-If you are using the Jira Cloud Migration Assistant (opens new window) and its Can be migrated check has a grey Stage 1 tick mark ("unknown or low migration success rates") there's no need to be discouraged.
+If you are using the Jira Cloud Migration Assistant (opens new window) and its Can be migrated check has a grey Stage 1 tick mark ("unknown or low migration success rates"), or it just generally directs you to contact us, there's no need to be discouraged.
 It might be unknown to Atlassian but the JXL migration is likely the easiest part of your whole move.

 If your Sheets are not in the destination site after your migration then the Entity properties were not migrated.
 Fear not, JXL has its own reliable, fast and convenient migration method.